 As well as consuming fluid to cool your body, consider other strategies if the conditions demand it, such as what you may have seen recently at the Tour de France, either by pouring water over your head or tucking a bag of ice in the top of your jersey.

-Improve Your Balance of Food Consumption With Hydration
+Balance Your Food Consumption With Hydration

 When you are exercising for over 90 minutes, you should consume an energy drink which contains electrolytes as a source of energy.
 Consume a zero calorie electrolyte only drink when exercising for under this time as your muscles should not need the extra energy.